7 Hidden Signs Your Nervous System Is Completely Dysregulated

 Waking up with a crushed, sore jaw from grinding your teeth all night, experiencing constant tension headaches at the base of your skull, or having a chronically tight lower back are massive indicators that your nervous system is heavily armored.

-Practical Action Plan: 3 Steps to Regulate Your Nervous System Today
+Practical Action Plan: How to Calm a Dysregulated Nervous System Quickly

 If you recognized yourself in this list, stop judging yourself.
 Your body is doing exactly what it was designed to do: protect you.
 It just needs help realizing the war is over.
 You cannot think your way into a regulated nervous system.
-You have to show your body safety.
+You have to show your body safety using somatic exercises for nervous system regulation.

 - The 5-Breath Meal Reset: Take 5 slow, deep belly breaths before you take your first bite of food.
 This shifts blood flow back to your digestive tract and signals safety before eating.